BIO6032/2019_replication_HastingsPowell_1991/README.md

 julia
 cd("code")
 ```
-3. Run the following command to install the exact versions of packages (as specified in the Project Environment)
+3. Run the following commands to install the exact versions of packages (as specified in the Project Environment)
 ```
-]instantiate .
+import Pkg; Pkg.activate(".")
+Pkg.instantiate()
 ```

-#### Running model
+#### Running the model
 `main.jl` can be run to reproduce all figures after setup.
 Alternatively, individual scripts in `code/` can be run interactively after running lines 1-15 of `main.jl`.

 ### Article reproduction